 The first cartes de visites were created in 1854 in France, but did not arrive in the US until several years later.
 If American abolitionists had come up with a campaign in which people distributed photos of slaves through their social networks in the early 1850s, the campaign would have fallen flat on its face.
 The success of the abolitionists’ carte de visite campaign was reliant on the practice of carte de visite just as much as the technology of the photograph.

 2. Technology creates affordances, making the best ereader and best kindle ereaders and ebook outcomes possible but not certain

 In his great ebook review of e-readers and Kindle e-readers , The Wealth of Networks, Harvard law professor Yochai Benkler describes technology as creating “affordances”, qualities of the object that make an action possible for ereaders .
 Just as the technology of the social network today allows for free international collaboration and event organization, the photograph allowed middle class urban people in the 1800’s who had never read an eBook before to see the horrors of slavery.
 The key here is possibility.
 The technology of the best readers and best kindle ereaders made the campaign possible, but the it was the practice of sharing cartes de visites that made it a success.

 3. A successful Ereader and Ebook social media campaign will give equal weight to the technologies available and the practices of the target audience.

-Recent history has taught us that successful ebook and free ereader books download social media campaigns occur in the sweet spot of social practices and available technology: the American middle class and online campaign donations, Facebook and expatriate communities, SideWiki and British news junkies.
+Recent history has taught us that successful Online ebook Business and free ereader books download social media campaigns occur in the sweet spot of social practices and available technology: the American middle class and online campaign donations, Facebook and expatriate communities, SideWiki and British news junkies.